mikemartinez99/clover-Seq/README.md

 ## Pipeline Summary
-Clover-Seq is adapted from the [tRAX Pipeline](https://github.com/UCSC-LoweLab/tRAX) to be implemented as a Snakemake workflow to allow sample parallelization and efficiency.
-As input, this pipeline takes raw fastq.gz files, a config.yaml file, and two text files to guide the Snakemake script.
+Clover-Seq is adapted from the [tRAX Pipeline](https://github.com/UCSC-LoweLab/tRAX) to be implemented as a Snakemake workflow, allowing sample parallelization and improved modularity and efficiency.
+As input, this pipeline takes raw fastq.gz files, a config.yaml, and a sample metadata sheet.

 |Snakemake Rule|Purpose|Conda Environent|
 |--------------|-------|----------------|